cxkebwuns/Introduction/readme.md

 - **I love interacting with people!
 But sometimes I will be non-verbal due to not being in the mood to socialize, I'll interact through actions though!**
 - **Yumeshipper but is willing to share!**
 - **I will not hesitate to hide or block you if it comes to it.**
-- **I'm okay with talking about any type of topic in general.**
+- **I'm okay with discussing any topic in general.**
-- **I'm a very chill guy, and very motherly, as said by most people I've met.
+- **I'm a very chill guy and very motherly, as most people I've met said.
 But don't be fooled, I can be hella freaky if I want to, unless you're uncomfortable with that, then please do inform me!**

 # <p align="center"> ****💊 INTERESTS 💊****</p>